upendarpenmetcha/hackathons/utd-fall-2017/Readme.md

 * For detailed instructions specific to using refactored look at the word document: Hackathon_at_UTD_Fall17.docx

-Problem 1: EDA on Grad Students
+Problem 1: EDA and Prediction of Graduate Employment Rate (GER) on Grad Students data

 Data Link: https://github.com/colaberry/data/blob/master/Grad_Students/grad-students.csv